Skip to Content

 *All student sources in this article have fake names in accordance with Carlmont Media’s Anonymous Sourcing Policy to preserve their anonymity and prevent any social and legal consequences.

 In 2021, a Carlmont senior accidentally overdosed due to a drug laced with fentanyl.
-In 2022, a shooting near the Carlmont High School campus was later determined by authorities that it had originally been a narcotic transaction.
+In 2022, a shooting near the Carlmont High School campus was later determined by authorities to originally have been a narcotic transaction.
 Last year, Carlmont’s Administrative Vice Principal, Grant Steunenberg, stated that a student had been found with a bag of narcotics on campus.

 “There was a case where I found fentanyl on the student.
 In the course of a search, I found a metal container that I opened up — there was a small baggy, and then the small baggy had white powder — not knowing what it was, but knowing that it was a drug of some sort,” Steunenberg said.